 The elephant and the rider

 In Buddha’s metaphor, our intuitive and automatic system is an elephant because of its strength.
 If we feel like doing (or not doing) something, it is as difficult to ignore these feelings as it is to get a wild and untamed pachyderm to obey us.
 When our elephants see an ice cream shop, we go in and buy one, even if we have decided to stop eating sugar.
 When our elephants enjoy the comfort of our beds in the early morning, we press the snooze button.
-And when our elephants think about writing our master’s or doctoral thesis, we open Facebook, Instagram or the news channel.
+And when our elephants think about writing our master’s or doctoral thesis, we open Facebook, Instagram, or the news channel.

 In the metaphor, our reason, the rider, is just a little guy sitting on the back of a wild animal.
 He may be smarter, but he doesn’t have much power.
-The rider even often works for the elephant: The elephant makes a decision, and the rider justifies these decisions like a lawyer defends his client.
+Quite the contrary, the rider even often works for the elephant: The elephant makes a decision, and the rider justifies these decisions like a lawyer defends his client.
 “I have been to the gym today; I deserve this ice cream”. ”I am so tired, I cannot do efficient work in that state, better stay in bed ”.
 “I still have plenty of time for my thesis!”.

 Elephants are short-sighted animals that care about their immediate well-being.
 Procrastination is their short-term strategy for maximizing positive emotions and minimizing negative ones.
 The further away a reward or punishment is, the less the elephant cares.
 The closer it gets, the less comfortable the elephant feels in ignoring it, until it becomes an emergency; until the panic associated with putting on weight or missing the deadline becomes far more important than the immediate reward.